 Both investors and companies blame proxy advisers, but the larger proxy system puts them in the position of being misaligned.
 Proxy advisers provide a service and have adapted to the demand for that service, which is characterized foremost by its scale.
-ISS, for instance, issued recommendations covering over 643,000 ballot items worldwide in 2023, the most recent year for which full data is available.
-That is a 160 percent increase from the 247,000 it covered in 2005, which itself was a mammoth number.
+ISS, for instance, issued recommendations covering nearly 590,000 voting items worldwide in 2024.
+That is a 145 percent increase from the over 240,000 it covered in 2005, which itself was a mammoth number.
 Consequently, proxy advisers have specialized in providing a scalable service that fits this volume of voting at the price that clients are willing to pay, even though corporations would prefer much deeper and differentiated analysis of their voting items and, at the executive level, investors may, too.